 Morley's Miracle

-In 1899, almost a hundred years ago, Frank Morley, then professor of Mathematics at Haverford College, came across a result so surprising that it entered mathematical folklore under the name of Morley's Miracle.
+In 1899, more than a hundred years ago, Frank Morley, then professor of Mathematics at Haverford College, came across a result so surprising that it entered mathematical folklore under the name of Morley's Miracle.
 Morley's marvelous theorem states that

 The three points of intersection of the adjacent trisectors of the angles of any triangle form an equilateral triangle.